jackcox15/Kairos/README.md

 # Philosophy: Infrastructure as Mutual Aid
 Kairos represents a different approach to technology infrastructure:
-- Not a Product.
-No app stores, no subscriptions, no platforms
+- Not a Product: No app stores, no subscriptions, no platforms
-- Not a Service.
-No company, no terms of service, no data collection
+- Not a Service: No company, no terms of service, no data collection
-- Not a Startup.
-No investors, no exit strategy, no growth metrics
+- Not a Startup: No investors, no exit strategy, no growth metrics
 #### Instead: **Community owned infrastructure built through mutual aid principles.**
 #### Target Audience: Trusted network of vetted individuals distributed through small cells of aligned individuals.
 This is intentionally not mass-market, it's infrastructure for communities who need it.